 This is not a one-size-fits-all approach.
 Some models may work better for other businesses.
 It is important to create a trial stage to evaluate what lead scoring method will work best for your company.

-Not only does lead scoring have the ability to generate a significant increase in ROI for your company, but it also will help unite your sales and marketing teams.
+Not only does lead scoring data have the ability to generate a significant increase in ROI for your company, but it also will help unite your sales and marketing efforts.
 In the same way, inbound marketing is a collaborative effort, so is lead scoring.

 With a lead score in place, a sales team can evaluate how likely that lead is to buy and direct their efforts towards the more promising potential prospects.